 3–4 cloves fresh garlic

-4 cups fresh finely chopped kale (or other leafy green)
+4 cups finely chopped kale (or other leafy green)

-2 tsp. coconut sugar or other unrefined natural sweetener (optional)
+2 teaspoons coconut sugar or other unrefined sweetener (optional)

-Add the first eight ingredients (tomatoes, coconut milk, Liquid Aminos, sesame oil, garlic, ginger, chili powder, and curry powder) to a blender.
-Blend well until mixture is smooth.
-Add to a saucepan.
-Add rinsed quinoa to mixture and cook together on medium-high heat for about 15-20 minutes.
-Add chopped kale and continue to cook for about 5 minutes, until kale becomes tender.
-Add rinsed beans and cook for several minutes to allow the flavors to mingle.
-Add corn kernels and cook for a few more minutes.
+Add the first eight ingredients (tomatoes, coconut milk, liquid aminos, sesame oil, garlic, ginger, chili powder, and curry powder) to a blender.
+Blend until mixture is smooth.
+Transfer to a medium-size pot.
+Add quinoa and cook on medium–high heat for about 15–20 minutes.
+Add chopped kale and continue to cook for another 5–10 minutes until kale becomes tender.
+Add beans, corn and coconut sugar (if using) and cook for several minutes to allow the flavors to mingle.
 Serve warm or hot.
-Goes great with basmati rice, millet or corn bread.
+Goes great with brown rice, basmati rice, millet or cornbread.
+Serves 6–8.

 Health Benefits of Black Beans

 - They are very high in fiber, folate, protein, and antioxidants, along with numerous other vitamins and minerals.
 Black beans make a complete protein when paired with brown rice, which is often why they are so commonly included in a vegetarian diet.

 The high quantity of both protein and fiber in black beans help to move food through the stomach to the large intestine at a healthier pace.
 This keeps any one part of the digestive tract from having to work too hard and supports the ideal balance of chemicals and populations of microorganisms required for a healthy digestive system.